 Husband and wife team Kate Marshall and David Marshall have been writing partners for over twenty years, and married for even longer.
-In addition to creating these journals, they also have day jobs that they find rewarding.

 For many years, my most important job was raising two curious and delightful children.
 We learned many things together, such as: why is the sky blue (it has to do with the wavelengths of blue light and dust in the sky), how do you keep a border collie fulfilled in the suburbs (agility trials), and how can you be two places at one time (you can’t).

 Now I work for a library-based adult literacy program.
 I love my job because I get to witness miracles when adults who struggle with basic reading and writing skills are matched with big-hearted volunteer tutors.
 Self-confidence blossoms right along with new literacy skills.
-We sometimes use prompts from Marshall Books journals to motivate reluctant writers to write.

 And yes, Kate and I do eat what we cook.
 We not only wrote the questions in the journals for you to answer, but have answered them ourselves in private copies that we’ve given to each other, our loved ones, or for our own growth.